jq153387/avancevl.github.io/_pages/en/principles/deliverables.md

 ### 4. Speak intelligently about how your deliverables or tasks fit into the overall company mission
 * Every deliverable/task should be a step towards helping the team achieve our ultimate mission
-* Ask questions and make sure you know where the company is going from a big picture perspectiv
+* Ask questions and make sure you know where the company is going from a big picture perspective